Synthesis of Soundfields through Irregular Loudspeaker Arrays Based on Convolutional Neural Networks: Driving-signals compensation through complex-valued convolutional neural networks

 \subsection{Data representation}

-While complex-valued neural network have been proposed in the literature~\cite{hirose2012complex,yang2020complex} they have not yet reached a wide diffusion and maturity.
-In this paper, we opt to train networks using real-valued inputs and outputs, following what already proposed in~\cite{kristoffersen2021deep}, that is, we deal with the complex domain values by considering tensors made by concatenating along the frequency axis the real and imaginary parts of the tensors.
-More specifically, if we consider the discrete set of $K$ frequencies and we stack the driving signals into a $\tilde{\mathbf{D}}_{\mathrm{mr}} \in \mathbb{C}^{L \times K}$ matrix as follows
+Due to the adoption of complex-valued neural networks, we can directly feed the complex driving signals as input to the proposed model.
+More specifically, if we consider the discrete set of $K$ frequencies and we can define the network input by stacking the driving signals into a $\mathbf{D}_{\mathrm{mr}} \in \mathbb{C}^{L \times K}$ matrix as follows